Vallance: It’s impossible for majority to buy electric car

 We use your sign-up to provide content in ways you’ve consented to and to improve our understanding of you.
 This may include adverts from us and 3rd parties based on our understanding.
 You can unsubscribe at any time.
 More info

-Earlier this week, Alastair Lewis, professor of atmospheric chemistry at the University of York, argued that particulate matter emitted from electric car tyres is a massive risk to public health.
-He therefore suggested that it posed a larger problem than CO2 emissions coming from petrol and diesel cars, calling for a new tax to be introduced.
+Alastair Lewis, a professor of atmospheric chemistry at the University of York, argued that particulate matter emitted from electric car tyres is a massive risk to public health.
+He argued that it posed a larger problem than CO2 emissions coming from petrol and diesel cars.

-Professor Lewis said charges for low emission zones are likely to be replaced with alternative levies as drivers switch to electric vehicles.
+He also said that charges for low emission zones are likely to be replaced with alternative levies as drivers switch to electric vehicles.

 The amount of air pollution is growing because motorists are driving even larger vehicles with more substantial tyres.